dirtyvagabond/funnyplaces/README.md

 # funnyplaces

-funnyplaces is an experimental Clojure based cient for Factual's API.
-It currently supports a basic fetch function, which allows you to run rich queries against Factual's datasets, including their Places data.
+funnyplaces is an experimental Clojure client for Factual's API.
+It supports rich queries against Factual's datasets, including their Places data.

 ## Basic Usage